PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

    :align: center

 This is hardly an impressive defence, but it will do for now.
-With luck it might help against any casual raiders, although “thief” monsters will still be able to sneak past your traps.
+With luck it might help against any casual raiders, although sneaky 'trapavoid' monsters will still be able to sneak past your traps.
 To beef our defence up a bit we need to get some weapon traps installed as well as sort out some way to strike back at attackers who aren’t so gracious to step on all